 2. Use the 2-D tubular reactor design equations found in Unit 34 or on the AFCoKaRE Exam Handout to generate an energy balance and mole balances on o-xylene, phthalic anhydride and carbon oxides.
-(Assume the stoichiometric coefficient of O2 to equal -8.5 in reaction (2) and -5.5 in reaction (3).)

 3. Write the boundary conditions needed to solve the 2-D tubular reactor design equations and show how to calculate any new quantities they contain.